cind/Synb0-DISCO/README.md

 **--stripped**

-Lets the container know the supplied T1 has already been skull stripped.
-As a default, we assume it is not skull stripped. *Please note this feature requires a well-stripped T1 as stripping artifacts can affect performance.*
+Lets the script know the supplied T1 has already been skull stripped.
+As a default, we assume it is not skull stripped. *Please note this feature requires a well-stripped T1 as stripping artifacts can affect performance.
+This tool uses BET for skull stripping which produces poor results, so it is necessary that a tool such as `mri_synthstrip` is used to perform skull stripping before running SynB0-DISCO.*

+**--usevenv**

+Activates a python virtual environment.
+By default this is off as it is assumed SynB0-DISCO will be run from our oxasl pipeline, to avoid clobbering with the pipeline's virtual environment.
+When running outside of the pipeline, this flag must be used.

 ## Inputs